kayckdelfino/public_knowledge_base/README.md

 ### [Terraform](https://github.com/kayckdelfino/public_knowledge_base/tree/main/Terraform)

 Materials, projects, and Infrastructure as Code (IaC) implementations using Terraform.
-Explore infrastructure automation and cloud resource management using Terraform's declarative configuration.

 Feel free to explore these topics and resources, which represent my continuous learning and development in the IT field.
 I'll be updating and adding more content as my journey progresses.